iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Strong Convexity.md

 **Remarks**

+We abuse notation slightly and write the subgradient inside of the inner product, resulting in the inner product being a set of values.

-1. The condition is saying that the difference between the affine minorants of the function at a given point $x$ and the function itself can is a coersive function. one immediate consequence of this formulation is that strong convex function is coersive.
+1. The condition is saying that the difference between the affine minorants of the function at a given point $x$ and the function itself can is a coercive function. one immediate consequence of this formulation is that strong convex function is coercive.
 2. The condition is saying that the subgradient of a strongly convex function is more than monotone, and it has a lower bound to the monotonicity of the subgradient operator.
-3. The condition is a stronger version of the Jesen's inequality for the convex case.
+3. The condition is a stronger version of the Jensen's inequality for the convex case.

 **Theorem 1: Equivalences**
 > Conditions 1, 2, 3 are all equivalent to the definition of strong convexity of a function.

+**Proof**
+*#TODO Remember to add the proofs for equivalances characterizations of strongly convex functions*

 ---
 ### **Implications**